overvis/opcb-release/README.md

 ### Installing the OPCB-221-OPIPC runtime

-1. Boot the Orange Pi from the SD card with a fresh OS installation.
+1. Boot the Banana Pi from the SD card with a fresh OS installation.
-2. Login to Orange Pi
+2. Login to Banana Pi
    [remotely using SSH](https://www.raspberrypi.com/documentation/computers/remote-access.html#introduction-to-remote-access)
    or using the debugging console with USB-RS232TTL.
-Make sure that Orange Pi has access to the internet.
+Make sure that Banana Pi has access to the internet.
-3. Insert USB<>RS485 converter into the Orange Pi USB port.
+3. Insert USB<>RS485 converter into the Banana Pi USB port.
 4. Run the following Bash command:

 ```bash